tacticdata/zh/b4387/manual01.md

 2. online text editing integrated with github.com
 3. command line with SSH

-A raspiberry Pi board which run Raspbian and only run web browser with kiosk mode and run online text editor intergrate github.com [read detail](/docs/desktop/)
 Then manage to build a complete digital solution, before build a nearly free website with custome domain name on github, first let us share what are in our mind aout digital, what is low cost digital business pactices look like, and regular questions among ERP.

 We have to make clear the purpose of being digital in business, and be aware of shifting from traditional business practice not only merely mean different a way to be profit.
 It is about a generation gap, means if your comptititor in digital and you are in traditional business practice, you  are not possible to win in competition.